Grow A Biblical Garden

-Cypress- The famous cedar of Lebanon, grew in extensive coniferous forests which are now sadly depleted.
-The flat-topped trees provided excellent timber which was used for Davidís house and Solomonís Temple.
+Cypress- The famous cedar of Lebanon, grew in extensive coniferous forests .
+The flat-topped trees provided excellent timber which was used to build Davidís house and Solomonís Temple.

 Sandalwood was imported from Ophir to Judah by Hiramís fleet for Solomon.
 Used for perfumes and incense.